ianmanderson92/Social_Media_Full_Stack_Practice/README.md

 Then the site will be up and running on localhost at port 3000.

-The site is also hosted at https://glacial-peak-73293.herokuapp.com/
+The site is also hosted at https://glacial-peak-73293.herokuapp.com/  !!Currently the hosted site is not working properly as all Queries timeout!!
+The website will be updated and re-hosted soon

 ## Breakdown of responsibilities (as of May 2021)